lieb/postdove/doc/system_configuration.md

 [root@suntan dovecot]# chmod o+t example.com
 ```

-Note that we are using `97` again.
-Remember, `suntan` does not have `dovecot` installed.
 If we look closely, we see that the `example.com` directory is wide open.
-This is because when `dovecot` processes the first email, either by LMTP or IMAP/POP3, it does so as the authenticated user in `dovecot`.
+This is because when `dovecot` processes the first email, either by LMTP or IMAP/POP3,
+it does so as the authenticated user in `dovecot`.
-This is the same behavior as for `/tmp` using the *sticky bit* on the directory which limits the access rights
+This is the same behavior as for `/tmp` using the *sticky bit* on the directory.
-so a user can only rename, or worse, delete anything not owned by them.
+It limits the access rights so a user can create, write, rename, or delete
+files and directories only if they owned by that user.
+The top level directory for an individual user's account will be created
+by `dovecot` on behalf of the
+authenticated user using the user's uid/gid credentials.
+That directory, for example,
+for user `bob@example.com` would be `/srv/dovecot/example.com/bob`.
+It would also be created with mode 0700 which only allows access to user
+`bob@example.com`.
-This is not a security issue because ordinary mail users can only access this directory via `dovecot`
+This is not a security issue because ordinary mail users can only access this directory via `dovecot` which
-which enforces additional access controls.
+enforces additional access controls and they cannot access any user mail directories other than their own because the directory's mode is `drwx------`.
 The end result looks like this:

 ```bash